DraymeM/tetelekzv/README.md

 - Migrate backend to a more scalable stack:
   - ✳️ Slim PHP / Lumen (Laravel) / Express.js / Actix
-- Group feature with their own adminsown permissions
+- Group feature with their own admins own permissions
 - Offline sync actions when connectivity is back